top of page

 • 2 min read

-Imagine hiring an analyst and someone else shows up on day one.
-That would never happen in your management company, yet it happens all the time when fund managers engage counsel.
-Most clients focus on hiring a firm when what really matters is who will actually do the work.
+Imagine hiring a talented recruit, only to have someone else show up on day one.
+That would never happen in your company, yet it happens all the time when clients hire a firm instead of the lawyers who will actually do the work.
+Most clients focus on hiring a firm when what really matters is who shows up.

 The confusion starts early.
 You reach out to someone you know, maybe a partner from a prior deal or a referral from a colleague.
 But that person often isn’t the one drafting your documents, negotiating terms, or managing your matter.
 The larger the firm, the more likely the real lawyer on your file will be someone you’ve never met.
 In really big firms, it may be someone the relationship partner barely knows, if at all.